solerjuan/astroHOG/README.md

 AstroHOG is set of tools for the comparison of extended spectral-line observations (PPV cubes).
 In essence, the histrogram of oriented gradients (HOG) technique takes as input two PPV cubes and provides an estimate of their spatial correlation across velocity channels.

+If you make use of this package in a publication, please cite our accompanying [paper](http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1809.08338):

 ```
 @ARTICLE{2018arXiv180908338S,
    author = {{Soler}, J.~D. and {Beuther}, H. and {Rugel}, M. and {Wang}, Y. and